Kia Tasman ute in 2025: early details and analysis

 ENGINE

-The engine is Hyundai/Kia’s best engine,. the 2.2-litre turbo-diesel running in Carnival, Staria, Santa Fe, Sorento and Palisade.
+The engine has been one of Hyundai/Kia’s best engines, the 2.2-litre turbo-diesel running in Carnival, Staria, Santa Fe, Sorento and Palisade.
+But it is about 15 years old now.

 It’s now putting out 151 kilowatts (which is the same as current Triton), with 441Nm of torque available.
 Some have already begun criticising its lack of torque (low-RPM power) for towing and load-hauling.
 But it’s just 9kW shy of the Isuzu D-Max and Mazda BT-50, both of which are apparently quite capable of towing 3.5 tonnes according to the mainstream motoring media.